Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 To obtain a certificate of authority to work as a public weigher in Texas, an applicant must submit a completed application (RWM-702), which is obtained from the Department of Agriculture.
 The applicant must also submit a surety bond (RWM-704) and a Power of Attorney.
 Scales must be registered with the TDA.
 Failure to comply with these terms will result in a delay in the application process.

-Licenses remain valid for 2 years.
+Licenses remain valid for two years.